 Following the government’s announcement of a new Hardship Fund to help vulnerable residents pay their council tax, we received further guidance on the measures and implemented some changes.

-Advice, support and guidance for businesses
+Business advice, support and guidance

 The government has put in place a number of measures to support businesses affected by the COVID-19 pandemic.